On the Solvability of an Euler Graphene Beam Subject to Axial Compressive Load: Introduction

 The boundary conditions (1.10)-(1.12) become:

 In the next section we will study a special case of (1.13):

 with the boundary condition

 Here (1.17)-(1.18) represents the buckling problem for a Euler graphene beam which replaces problems (1.1)-(1.2) and (1.6)-(1.7) for the elastic and Hollomon beams, respectively.
+In Section 2, we provide an asymptotic expansion of the first eigen-pair of (1.17)-(1.18) in terms of the perturbation parameter $\alpha,$ and prove that, for small enough $\alpha$, each eigen-pair is simple and continuously dependent upon $\alpha$, and we also establish the existence of an infinite sequence of eigen-pairs of (1.17)-(1.18).
+In section 3, we show that all the eigenvalues of (1.17)-(1.18) are positive and derive a lower bound for the smallest eigenvalue.
+This lower bound gives us a lower bound to the critical buckling load of the graphene beam

-In Section 2, we provide asymptotic expansion of the first eigen-pair of (1.17)-(1.18) in terms of the perturbation parameter $\alpha,$ and prove that, for small enough $\alpha$, each eigen-pair is simple and continuously dependent upon $\alpha$, and also establish existence of an infinite sequence of eigen-pairs of (1.17)-(1.18).
-In section 3, we show that all eigenvalues are positive and derive a lower bound for the smallest eigenvalues.
-In sections 4, we consider the global existence and uniqueness of solutions for the boundary value problem equations (1.13) -(1.14), for the case of PP boundary condition.
+which means that the buckling load for the graphene beam column is no less then the Euler-buckling load.
+In sections 4 and 5, we consider the global existence and uniqueness of solutions for the boundary value problem equations (1.13) -(1.14), for the case of PP conditions.
 Similar techniques are valid for the other boundary conditions.
-This way, we extend the results established in [9] and [11] for the graphene beam with nonlinear support.
+This way, we extend the results established in [14] and [15] to the graphene beam with nonlinear support.